 I love Maui.
 You’re still in the US, but you have the feeling of being transported to another world – with all the conveniences of America still at hand.
 Just stepping off of the plane is already fantastic: the air is warm, the airport is open air, and finally, the sound of ukuleles doesn’t feel cliche.
-If you’re planning your trip to Maui, here are my Maui favorite things that you shouldn’t miss!
+If you’re planning your trip to Maui, here is the list of things to do in Maui that you shouldn’t miss!

 Located in Paia, also conveniently on the Road to Hana, you’ll find Ho’okipa Beach.
 This beach is fantastic for two reasons:

 - Its a great place to watch surfers/wind surfers.
 This would just be a lookout for me, as the waves here get pretty big and I’m pretty sure there’s a reef (I’m experienced enough to enjoy wearing reef shoes yet).

 - TURTLES!
 HUGE TURTLES!
 Vist Ho’okipa Beach in the late afternoon prior to sunset and you’ll see massive honu (Hawaiian green sea turtles) making their way out of the ocean and slowly crawling up on to the beach.
 At first glance they look like a pile of giant rocks, but come closer and you’ll see dozens of honu getting comfortable for their night’s sleep.